Current Notre Dame Students

 AL 48999, BIOS 48999, EE 48999, CBE 48999, EG 48999, PHYS 48999, SC 48999.

 These courses are 0-credit hours, so there is no tuition.
 They are not graded and do not show up on a transcript.

 If you are doing an internship on-campus this summer, you need to be registered for an internship course in order to be eligible for housing.

 The housing application is found through insideND.
 The application is available starting April 15.

 If you are doing research in the summer, your hiring department might have already made arrangements.
 Please check with them before you complete a housing application.

-More detailed information abou summer housing can be found at On-Campus Housing.
+More detailed information about summer housing can be found at On-Campus Housing.

-The meal plan application is seperate from the housing application and can be found at Meal Plan Application starting on May 16.
+The meal plan application is separate from the housing application and can be found at Meal Plan Application starting on May 16.